frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 The person who receives this gift of the Holy Spirit exudes goodness in all their thoughts, words, and actions.

 They don\'t begrudge other people about their successes.
 There is no jealousy or envy in them.
-They know that if Jesus has died for all, we must love all too.
-Even the criminal on death row, Christ also shed His blood for Him (Matt.
+They know that if Jesus has died for all, we must love all too, even the criminal on death row.
+Christ also shed His blood for Him (Matt.
 27:38,44).

 It\'s not a matter of feelings, but of knowing in our mind that we must love each person because they are children of God.